-Why should a boy join scouting, whether Cub Scouts, or Boy Scouts?
-Why should a young man or young woman join Venturing?
+Why should a boy or girl join scouting, whether Cub Scouts, or Scouts BSA?
+Why should a young man or young woman join Venturing, Sea Scouts or Exploring?

 The short answer: Because being a Scout MAKES A DIFFERENCE.

 Current and former Scouts have always felt that Scouting has made a difference in their lives.
 A study by Tufts University has found that Scouting does in fact have a measurable, positive impact in the character development of young people.
 The study, funded by the John Templeton Foundation, involved nearly 1,800 Cub Scouts and 400 non-Scouts under the age of 12, and was conducted over three years (2012-2015).
 It sought to measure the difference Scouting makes in young people’s lives as those positive changes were happening.

 Participants were assessed at five intervals during the study to see if and how character changes were taking place.
 At the beginning of the study, there was no statistically significant difference in character between those in Scouting and those who weren’t—ruling out the possibility that Scouting simply attracts people of higher character to begin with.
 “After three years, Scouts reported significant increases in cheerfulness, helpfulness, kindness, obedience, trustworthiness, and hopeful future expectation,” said Dr. Richard M. Lerner, who led the study at Tufts University.
 “In our control group of non-Scouts, there were no significant increases, and in some cases (e.g., religious reverence) there was an observed decrease, which was quite striking.”